-In order to provide predictability to the development community each time that a 9% round's awards are announced, the Authority will estimate and release the amount of Credits available for the subsequent round.
+In order to provide predictability to the development community after a 9% round's awards are announced, the Authority will estimate and release the amount of Credits available for the subsequent round.
 The amount estimated to be available will be based upon the estimated Credit Ceiling, adjusted for forward allocations, if any, and any designated exceptional priorities, if any, using the following calculation:

-- 1. The previous round's Credit Ceiling, less; - 2.
+- 1. The previous round's Credit Ceiling, less: - 2.
 Forward Allocations awarded in the previous round, plus: - 3.
-Forward Allocations from the next year's Credit Ceiling, less; - 4.
-Exceptional Priorities approved by the date of the previous round's award.
+Forward Allocations from the next year's Credit Ceiling.